GaelleChapuis/welcome/README.md

 ## What is the caveat?

-The data is unofficial and the effectivness of the system relies on the active participation of the populaition.
+The data is unofficial and the effectivness of the system relies on the active participation of the population.

 ## How are we doing it?

-The platrform consists ofn a frontend (vue.js) in which the user reports their sympntoms and provides their postal code anonymously.
+The platform consists of a frontend (vue.js) in which the user reports their sympntoms and provides their postal code anonymously.
 The data is then analysed (python) and sent to the backend (firebase).
-No data is stored in local machines.
+No data is stored on local machines.

 ## What have we done so far?